 eBON is powered by WBCP volunteers who share the time and talent in putting together and producing bimonthly issues of the newsletter.
 Here are the current members of the eBON team:

 Editor and The Day Dreaming Biologist

-Nikki Dyanne Realubit, a Wildlife Biologist, is the current editor of eBON and writes The Daydreaming Biologist column which focuses on the nitty gritty of wildlife science focusing on natural history, hopefully translating hard to digest lectures/seminars/material into something that the discerning reader can appreciate.
-Nikdye considers herself as a hard core biologist-slash-vacationist birder-slash-wife to hard core birder.
+Nikki Dyanne Realubit, a wildlife biologist, is the current editor of eBON and writes the Daydreaming Biologist column which focuses on the nitty gritty of wildlife science; hopefully translating hard to digest lectures into something that the discerning reader can appreciate.
+Nikdye considers herself a herpetologist: one who studies amphibians and reptiles, and what else are birds but feathered dinosaurs?